 Cash Flow Is Like A River

-This ebb and flow can hit businesses which have cyclically good and bad times.
+This ebb and flow can hit businesses that have cyclically good and bad times.
 Some high-income professionals (like doctors and dentists) appear to have a fairly steady business income stream year to year.
 With a broader view, however, it does fluctuate wildly over our career spans.

 For Canadian professionals, the structure of a CCPC (like an MPC), has much more capacity than an RRSP or TFSA.
 However, it also comes with some more complexity.
 We will need to understand how to properly operate the controls of this dam.

 Below is a detailed diagram that we will spend the rest of this post and the next couple of posts explaining.
 For this post, we will focus on the flow of active business income.
-In the schematic below, this will be the money flow through our corporation’s operational account, the payment of business taxes, and release of money from the corporate reservoir into our personal accounts via salary and dividends.
+In the schematic below, this will be the money flow through our corporation’s operational account, the payment of business taxes, and the release of money from the corporate reservoir into our personal accounts via salary and dividends.
 You can click on the picture to open it in a new browser tab to easily reference it.

 These are owned by the corporation, which is considered a separate legal entity to you.
 This is important because it means that you cannot just put your money into the corporation or take money out of it whenever you feel like it.
 That would have tax consequences.